Louisiana Cities and Towns

 Louisiana stretches 130 miles east-west, and 379 miles north-south.
 It occupies 51,843 square miles.
 The highest point is Driskill Mountain, in north Louisiana, at 535 feet above sea level.
-The population in 2010 was about 4.5 million residents.
+The population of the state in the 2020 Federal Census was 4,657,757 residents.

 Louisiana Destinations is a virtual tour of the many interesting cities and towns and attractions that Louisiana has to offer, and learn more about this fascinating state ... from Alligators and Gumbo, to Swamps and Zydeco!

-But the state is filled with many smaller towns and villages.
-We include on this website over 60 travel destinations in Louisiana, and don't miss our special section on the Louisiana State Capitol in Baton Rouge.
+Included on this website are over 60 travel destinations in Louisiana, plus a special section on the Louisiana State Capitol in Baton Rouge.

 Other Louisiana Areas, Facts and Information